kheraAniruddh/Zendesk_Assesment/README.md

 # Zendesk_Assesment
-As a part of the assessment design and develop wrapper APIs for ticket viewer.
+Design and develop wrapper APIs for Zendesk ticket viewer.

 ## Setup
  1. Ensure you have Python 3.5+ on the system.